Venice

 Bronze Horse Venice

-Climb up onto the loggia of the church to see the four life-size bronze horses, brought from Constantinople in the 13th century.
-These horses really got around – in 1797 the French carried off the horses, but returned them to Venice a few years later.
+Climb up onto the Loggia of the church to see the four life-size gilded copper horses, brought from Constantinople in the 13th century.
+These horses really got around – in 1797 Napoleon carried them off, but returned the horses to Venice a few years later.

-Entrance to the loggia also includes the museum (which houses the original bronze horses, full-size replicas are situated outside on the loggia).
-Don't miss the museum where kids can see mosaics up close, thousands of shimmering gold and glass tesserae, views of the church from high up (looking down over the crossing), and wooden models of the Basilica.
+Entrance to the loggia also includes museum (which houses the original bronze horses).
+In the museum kids can see mosaics up close, thousands of shimmering gold and glass tesserae, views of the church from high up (looking down over the crossing), and wooden models of the Basilica.

-Treasury Older kids will enjoy a turn through the Treasury, exquisite examples of gold booty from Byzantium chalices, enamels icons studded with precious stones, gilded Gothic candlesticks, and reliquaries of all kinds containing bones and other Christian artifacts.
+Treasury Older kids will enjoy a turn through the Treasury, exquisite examples of gold treasures from Byzantium – chalices, enamels icons studded with precious stones, gilded Gothic candlesticks, and reliquaries of all kinds containing bones and other Christian artifacts.
+Don't miss of arm reliquary of St. George and icon of archangel Michael.

 Tower of the Clock (Torre dell'Orologio) Kitty corner to the Basilica is the clock tower, marking time, phases of the moon, seasons and signs of the zodiac for over 500 years.
 At the very top of the tower, are two bronze figures, "the Moors."
 On the hour, the figure rotates his arm and the bell chimes quite loudly.
 The clock tower is also ornamented with an especially lovely lion of St. Mark, on a background of blue and gold stars.